 Around the world, millions of primary-aged children are out of school - and girls are are far more likely than boys to never set foot in a classroom.
 To address this, BRAC is training local women as teachers and opening pre-primary and primary schools for children from poor families, especially girls.
 Building on over 40 years of experience in Bangladesh, BRAC has now expanded its education work to Liberia, Sierra Leone, South Sudan, Tanzania, Uganda, the Philippines, Afghanistan, and Pakistan.

 ZanaAfrica Foundation provides adolescent girls in East Africa with the resources they need to live more healthy and informed lives.
 We are showing girls they are powerful agents of change in their own lives through supporting them in mind, body and spirit.
-This holistic approach includes sanitary pads and underwear that girls need and want, standardized and aspirational health comics, and a coalition of organizations that are safe spaces and resources for girls in their communities.
+This holistic approach includes sanitary pads and underwear that girls need and want, standardized and aspirational health education, and safe spaces and mentors for girls in their communities.

 Too Young To Wed's unique photography workshops bring former child brides and girls at-risk of child marriage together to overcome their trauma and learn visual storytelling skills that will help them communicate their own stories, giving them a voice on the world stage.
 Through these workshops, we hope to create a generation of empowered advocates and community leaders in the fight to end this devastating practice.